Curriculum Overview 2017/18

 Life After Levels

-Dr Thomlinson's welcomed the changes in the National Curriculum and saw it as an exciting opportunity to review our assessment and reporting systems to create a more holistic approach that makes sense to parents.
+Dr Thomlinson's welcomed the changes in the National Curriculum in 2016 and saw it as an exciting opportunity to review our assessment and reporting systems to create a more holistic approach that makes sense to parents.
 We were very clear that whatever assessment tool we used, it needed to be robust and track pupils’ progress across the school and not just at the end of a Key Stage.

 - Developing - working within age related expectations but not yet securely